 The licensee is responsible for the control and use of all medications within the RTF, including:

 (1) Ensuring policies and procedures and medication protocols are developed, approved, reviewed and implemented by licensed health care providers, administration and pharmacist (as needed).
-The policies and procedures must be consistent with the rules of the department and the department's board of pharmacy and address all aspects of medication administration, including the following:
+The policies and procedures must be consistent with the rules of the department and the pharmacy quality assurance commission and address all aspects of medication administration, including the following:

 (a) Timely procurement;